 Crowdfunding to volunteer abroad

 If you need help when it comes to paying for volunteering abroad program fees, consider crowdfunding.
 The crowdfunding model empowers anyone to raise funds for something they believe in.
-After you start your campaign, turn to your friends, family, and social media channels like Facebook for donations.
+After you start your fundraiser, turn to your friends, family, and social media channels like Facebook for donations.
 Don’t forget to highlight your reasons for volunteering overseas.
 People are more inclined to give to people who are going to help others in turn.